yunzhe99/task_forest/README.md

 ### Bottom up

 Each sample can be seen as a task and then the final tasks will be generated from tasks merging.

+## Quick Start

+This project is built on mmDetection.
+The supported dataset is BDD and Cityscape.
+For the running of cityscape, please run the file: forest_train_cityscape.py; For the running of bdd, please run the file: forest_train_bdd.py.

+## Related Publishment

+Zheng Z, Li Y, Song H, et al. Towards Edge-Cloud Collaborative Machine Learning: A Quality-aware Task Partition Framework[C]//Proceedings of the 31st ACM International Conference on Information & Knowledge Management.
+2022: 3705-3714.